 All results are submitted to

 OFA are made public on the OFA (www.ofa.org) website.
 It is simple to research a dog’s results, all you need if their registered name or registration number.
 The dog that has completed all health testing as recommended

 by the GDCA and OFA will receive a CHIC number.
 The CHIC number is active as long as the breeder continues to re-evaluate the testing that OFA recommends being performed once a year.
 I personally do eyes once a year and echocardiograms every other year.

-there are many breeders who will claim they perform all these health clearances, but do not and will fake OFA paperwork.
+Unfortunately, there are many breeders who will claim they perform all these health clearances, but do not and will fake OFA paperwork.
 A simple way to avoid a breeder who “hangs

 OFA papers” is to ask them for the dogs registered name or registration number and search the OFA website for yourself.
 It is VERY important to take the time to research the breeder and their dogs.
 ASK QUESTIONS!
 A reputable breeder will take the times

 to talk to you as they want to get to know you before being comfortable with placing a puppy in your home and you should want to get to know your breeder as well.

 RED FLAG # 1 :

 If a breeder says that health testing is a "waste of time", "unnecessary" or “I take my dogs

 to give a diagnosis or determine whether something can be passed onto the dogs offspring.

 RED FLAG # 2 :

-requires you to sign a return contract but if / when it comes down to actually needing to take the dog back they offer excuses as to why
+If a breeder doesn't require an application, requires you to sign a return contract but if / when it comes down to actually needing to take the dog back they offer excuses as to why

 they can't, doesn't offer any sort of genetic / health guarantee and does not require you to keep in touch with them about your growing puppy.
 This usually means they are more interested in placing a puppy for money and don't care about the puppy or where

 Here is a wonderful list of things to look for when looking to get a puppy aside from the 2 listed above :